People have asked if my Berlin Thriller Blood Summit is suitable for reading groups or book clubs.

 When Helen attempts to put forward her ideas on resolving the crisis in the Reichstag at crisis meetings, the predominantly male attendees pay her ideas little attention.
 Is this because of her ideas; the way she presents them; or because she is a woman?

 P.S.
-If you enjoy fresh, original writing, feel free to friend me on Facebook or sign up for e-mail updates (top right – see blue “click here” button).
+If you enjoy fresh, original writing, feel free to like or follow me on Facebook or sign up for e-mail updates (top right – see blue “click here” button).
 You can explore the range of writing on this site via my five pleasure paths.
 Have a browse.